lumerix7/ragflow-knowledge-mcp-server/README.md

 ### 2.4.
 Run with Docker or Docker Compose
 1. Docker

-* Export the `EXTRA_INDEX_URL` environment variable, then run [docker/0.1.0/build.sh](docker/0.1.0/build.sh) to build the image, moragflowing the build script as needed or building manually.
+   * Export the `EXTRA_INDEX_URL` environment variable, then run [docker/0.1.0/build.sh](docker/0.1.0/build.sh) to build the image, modifying the build script as needed or building manually.
    * Then refer to [docker/0.1.0/run-in-docker.bat](docker/0.1.0/run-in-docker.bat) to run the container.

 2. Docker Compose

-* Moragflow the `.env` file.
+   * Modify the `.env` file.
-* Moragflow the `config.yaml` file.
+   * Modify the `config.yaml` file.
-* Run [docker/0.1.0/docker-compose-up-d.bat](docker/0.1.0/docker-compose-up-d.bat) to start the container, moragflowing the startup script as needed or running manually.
+   * Run [docker/0.1.0/docker-compose-up-d.bat](docker/0.1.0/docker-compose-up-d.bat) to start the container, modifying the startup script as needed or running manually.